Denial Management in Healthcare: Benefits, Strategies & Key Trends

 Leverage denial management software

-A healthcare staffing shortage and expertise deficit has pushed many physician groups and management services organizations to use software to tackle denials and appeals.
+A healthcare staffing shortage and expertise deficit have pushed many physician groups and management services organizations to use software to tackle denials and appeals.

 Valerie DeCaro is the revenue cycle management vice president at DOCS Dermatology.
 With dozens of locations hosting over 150 providers, DOCS works hard to standardize and simplify their revenue cycle.
 DeCaro laments how healthcare has lagged in the adoption of technology.
 One of the biggest problems management services organizations like her face today is: